claire-manassanan/medallion-s3-redshift/README.md

 2. AWS Glue Data Catalog settings
   - choose **Use for Hive table metadata**
-  - if you don't do so metadata will be stored in MySQL in the driver node in the cluster, once it's terminated, you will lose the metadata
+  - if you don't do so metadata will be stored in MySQL in the driver node in the cluster, once it's terminated, you will lose the metadata.
 3. Cluster configuration
   - choose the instance type (resource for processing) that suit your need the most
   - if you are using free trial version of AWS, you can leave it with the default
 4. Networking
   - search for VPC in the console and create new VPC with public subnet (don't create with 0 public subnet)
-  - You can research more detail on the online stuff because I just followed the other along.
+  - You can research more detail on the online stuff about subnet because I just followed the other along.
 5. Steps
-  - Steps are the steps allows you to run your application in the cluster.
+  - Steps are the steps allows you to run your application in the cluster using UI instead of CLI.
-  - But in this project we will use command line to do the jobs through ssh server
+  - But in this project we will use CLI to do the jobs through ssh server.
 6. Cluster logs
   - I recommend you to create `logs` folder in your s3 as well to store the logs
 7. Security configuration and EC2 key pair (required)
   - select your existed key pair or create new
 8. IAM roles
   - Amazon EMR service role
-    - I recommend you to select **Create a service role** because you will lack some service for EMR if you create a role by your own separately.
+    - I recommend you to select **Create a service role** because you will be lack some service for EMR if you create a role by your own.
   - EC2 instance profile for Amazon EMR
     - choose your existed instance profile, if you don't have, just select **Create an instance profile**